 We defer recognition of revenue from product sales to distributors until the return privilege has expired, which approximates when product is sold-through to customers of our distributors.
-We evaluate, at each quarter-end, the inventory in the channel through information provided by our distributors.
-We use this information to determine the amount of inventory in the channel, and the appropriate revenue and cost of goods sold associated with those channel products.
+We evaluate, at each quarter-end, the inventory in the channel through information provided by certain of our distributors.
+We use this information along with our judgment and estimates to determine the amount of inventory in the entire channel, for all customers and for all inventory items, and the appropriate revenue and cost of goods sold associated with those channel products.
 We cannot guarantee that the third party data, as reported, or that our assumptions and judgments regarding total channel inventory revenue and cost of goods sold will be accurate.
 We periodically audit a limited number of distributors.